Adãozinho (footballer, born 1968)

-José Amadeu Elvino (born 11 May 1968), better known as Adãozinho, is a Brazilian former professional footballer and manager who played as a midfielder.
+José Amadeu Elvino (born 11 May 1968), better known as Adãozinho, is a Brazilian former professional football player and manager who played as a midfielder.

-Career
+Playing career

 Having played for several clubs, Adãozinho gained prominence for being part of the squad that won the 1990 Campeonato Paulista title, and in 2000 for AD São Caetano, twice runner-up in Brazil and the Libertadores.
 And in 2003 he transferred to Palmeiras, but did not establish himself.

 In 2002 Copa Libertadores, in São Caetano's match against Cobreloa, he threw a punch at the player Javier Meléndez, being sent off, and causing a widespread fight.

 Managerial career

-As a coach he only managed three clubs, the last being São Caetano in 2019 and early 2020.
+As a coach Adãozinho managed three clubs, the last being São Caetano in 2019 and early 2020.